Camille Stewart Gloster

 Lavin Exclusive Speaker

 “People are at the center of all of our technology,” says Camille Stewart Gloster.
 People create, operate, and use our digital tools—which is why we need to understand the human side of tech if we want to bolster our cybersecurity and create new opportunities for innovation.
 With generative AI like ChatGPT revolutionizing our digital lives, Camille is a crucial voice in the fight for democracy, greater security and resilience, economic prosperity, and individual freedom.
 Camille has led massive initiatives on emerging technologies like AI—first as a leader at giants like Google and Deloitte, then as the White House’s first Deputy National Cyber Director for Technology and Ecosystem Security.
-She speaks with unparalleled insight on how to lean into our humanity in the age of AI, why diverse voices in cybersecurity are key to innovation and risk reduction, and how individuals and organizations alike can keep ourselves safe and leverage the opportunity in our rapidly changing digital world (hint: it’s easier than you think).
+She is also the author of The Insider You Built, a vital, accessible, and practical guide on how to deploy AI responsibly and securely while maintaining your progress and momentum.
+She speaks with unparalleled insight on how to lean into our humanity in the age of AI, why a range of voices in cybersecurity are key to innovation and risk reduction, and how individuals and organizations alike can keep ourselves safe and leverage the opportunity in our rapidly changing digital world (hint: it’s easier than you think).

 Speech Topics